Tag Archives: shady city

 Julia smiled.
 “So you must be at home here then?”

 Buddy nodded his head smoothly.
 “I got it all under control.
-Don’t you worry ma’am.”
+Don’t you worry.”

 A Great States cowboy was surely impressive.
 Julia Harvester of the Harvester brand didn’t seem to be so sure though.